-In 1919 a meeting was held in East Brent to consider the erection of memorial war a commemorating the the parish. dead of Several suggestions forward were put including the building
+In 1919 a meeting was held in East Brent to consider the erection of a war memorial commemorating the dead of the parish.

-East Brent War Memorial .
+East Brent War Memorial

 The Rev. Preb.
-Wickham (viear) presided over a meeting held at East Brent to consider suggestions as to a suitable war memorial of the parish.
-It was resolved to recommend the following schemes to a public meeting, to be held on April 7:-(1) The crection of a monument, (2) the erection of tablets in each place of worship, according to the names of those who have fought and fallen.
-The erection of a parish hall was considered, but as several of the parishioners were opposed to the scheme, it was decided not to recommend it. of a commemorative Parish Hall.
+Wickham (vicar) presided over a meeting held at East Brent to consider suggestions as to a suitable war memorial of the parish.
+It was resolved to recommend the following schemes to a public meeting, to be held on April 7:-(1) The erection of a monument, (2) the erection of tablets in each place of worship, according to the names of those who have fought and fallen.
+The erection of a parish hall was considered, but as several of the parishioners were opposed to the scheme, it was decided not to recommend it.

+Several suggestions were put forward including the building of a commemorative Parish Hall.
 A committee separate from the Parish Council was set up chaired by the Rev, Archie WICKHAM vicar of St Marys.